 Medium-sized trees include juniper, sourwood, wild cherry, persimmon, tulip tree, birch, yellow locust, willow, holly, and beech.
-If a small tree is needed, then choose white dogwood, alder, or sassafras.
+Choose white dogwood, alder, or sassafras if a small tree is needed.

-Favorite trees for the southern parts of Georgia include most of the above plus pecan, live oak, loblolly, cypress, and palmetto palm.
+Favorite trees for the southern parts of Georgia include the above plus pecan, live oak, loblolly, cypress, and palmetto palm.

 Trees for Different Growing Zones in Georgia